umlouco/video-conference-zoom/README.txt

 4. Overriding shortcode template is also the same process inside folder **templates/shortcode**

 == Screenshots ==
+1. Join via browser
-1. Meetings Listings.
+2. Meetings Listings.
 Select a User in order to list meetings for that user.
-2. Add a Meeting.
+3. Add a Meeting.
-3. Frontend Display Page.
+4. Frontend Display Page.
-4. Users List Screen.
+5. Users List Screen.
 Flush cache to clear the cache of users.
-5. Reports Section.
+6. Reports Section.
-6. Settings Page.
+7. Settings Page.
-7. Backend Meeting Create via CPT
+8. Backend Meeting Create via CPT
-8. Shortcode Output
+9. Shortcode Output

 == Changelog ==